This piece has been updated with new information concerning nationwide plans to reopen movie theaters this summer.

 Should I Clean My Own Seat?

-As before, Lahita advises bringing disinfecting wipes and wiping down your immediate seating area before settling in for a film — with one update: Back in March, he noted that plastic seats were much more cleanable with wipes — and thus safer — than their cloth counterparts.
+So, as before, Lahita advises bringing disinfecting wipes and wiping down your immediate seating area before settling in for a film — with one update: Back in March, he noted that plastic seats were much more cleanable with wipes — and thus safer — than their cloth counterparts.
 “The data now shows that cloth seats and plastic seats don’t make a difference,” he explains.
 “In fact, I think there was some data suggesting that cloth seats were actually better than plastic and metal.
 The virus doesn’t live for very long on any of these fomite kind of things.
 You can wipe plastic down, you can’t wipe cloth down, but cloth is not likely to be as infected; neither is plastic according to the data I’ve seen.
 So that’s not a big concern.”

 Will Theater Reopenings Contribute to a Second Spike in Infections?

-When discussing the various logistical details of a cinematic reopening, you might find yourself asking a bigger question: Are theater owners acting responsibly by reopening their doors, even at limited capacity, when infection is still a risk?
+When discussing the various logistical details of a cinema reopening, you might find yourself asking a bigger question: Are theater owners acting responsibly by reopening their doors, even at limited capacity, when infection is still a risk?
 Are studios acting responsibly by putting out new movies, with the hope that patrons will risk their health to see them in theaters?

-“That’s a real doozy of a question,” Lahita admits, “because, you know, my criticism and concern right now is that these mass gatherings in Florida, in Arizona, New Mexico, and in California — people are gathering on beaches and things without masks and no social distancing.
+“That’s a real doozy of a question,” Lahita admitted in June, “because, you know, my criticism and concern right now is that these mass gatherings in Florida, in Arizona, New Mexico, and in California — people are gathering on beaches and things without masks and no social distancing.
 Is this pushing it?
 Well, I don’t want to see the movie industry die.
 But on the other hand, if I were them, I would prolong the release of new movies until, say, the fall because there could be a resurgence of this virus in September, October when the temperatures change again in the Northeast.
 So if everybody’s going to the movies, it could spike reinfection rates.”

 Bottom Line: How Safe Is It to Go to a Movie Theater This Summer?

-“Nothing is 100 percent safe,” Lahita notes.
+“Nothing is 100 percent safe,” Lahita adds.
 “But I would say you’re 95 percent safe if you go to the movies [with all of the stated measures in place].
 I don’t know about live theater, because the seating there is a little closer than in a big movie theater, and that could be a little dicey.
 Plus, the people onstage are screaming, yelling, singing … This may actually be the first time that orchestra seats are not a good idea.”

 But if you go without a mask?
 “It’s like Russian roulette.
 You never know.”